 Nurses who have completed a cervical screening course are eligible and encouraged to apply for Certification.
 Originally known as Credentialling, the program was introduced to provide a mechanism to ensure the quality of nurse-provided cervical screening services and recognise the individual expertise of a nurse.
 It also allows nurses to demonstrate accountability and responsibility for their practice.

-There are three cervical screening training providers that are endorsed by Cancer Council Victoria.
+There are two cervical screening training providers that are endorsed by Cancer Council Victoria.
 Each of the courses vary in cost and delivery mode.
 Please contact the course providers directly for more information.

 Victorian cervical screening training providers:

 How to apply

 To meet the requirements and standards for Nurse Cervical Screening Provider Certification in Victoria, applicants must meet the following criteria:

 - Hold a current registration as a Registered Nurse

 - Hold qualifications from a Cancer Council Victoria endorsed training course or equivalent training interstate or overseas